Environmental scanning electron microscope: Radiation effects

 During the interaction of an electron beam with a specimen, changes to the specimen at varying degrees are almost inevitable.
 These changes, or radiation effects, may or may not become visible both in SEM and ESEM.
 However, such effects are particularly important in the ESEM claiming the ability to view specimens in their natural state.
 Elimination of the vacuum is a major success towards this aim, so that any detrimental effects from the electron beam itself require special attention.
 The best way around this problem is to reduce these effects to an absolute minimum with an optimum ESEM design.
 Beyond this, the user should be aware of their possible existence during the evaluation of results.
 Usually, these effects appear on the images in various forms due to different electron beam-specimen interactions and processes.

 The introduction of gas in an electron microscope is tantamount to a new dimension.
 Thus, interactions between electron beam and gas together with interactions of gas (and its byproducts) with specimen usher a new area of research with as yet unknown consequences.
 Some of these may at first appear disadvantageous but later overcome, others may yield unexpected results.
-The liquid phase in the specimen with mobile radicals may yield a host of phenomena again advantageous or disadvantageous.
+The liquid phase in the specimen with mobile radicals may yield a host of phenomena like specimen damage but also enabling the direct imaging of molecular structures.